AbdooMatrix/MultithreadedParkingSystemSimulation/README.md

-HealthCare Management System

-A comprehensive healthcare management system designed to handle appointment scheduling, doctor management, and patient queries.
-The system supports efficient management of medical data and resources, offering a user-friendly interface for healthcare professionals and patients.
+# Multithreaded Parking System Simulation

+This project simulates a parking system using multithreading techniques to manage parking slots, vehicle entry, and exit.
+It demonstrates concurrent programming concepts in Java by simulating a system where multiple vehicles can park and exit concurrently, handling resource contention and synchronization.

-Features:
+### Features:
+- Multithreaded simulation of parking system
-- Doctor and appointment management
+- Vehicle entry and exit management
-- Patient query handling
-- System for scheduling and tracking appointments
+- Synchronization of parking slot usage

-Technologies:
+### Technologies:
-- C++
-- CMake
+- Java

-Setup:
+### Setup:
 1. Clone the repository: `git clone <repo-url>`
-2. Build the project: `cmake .`
+2. Build the project: `mvn clean install`
-3. Run the system: `./HealthCareManagementSystem`
+3. Run the simulation: `java -jar ParkingSystemSimulation.jar`

-License:
+### License:
 MIT License